leen-coding/TIMS_PRIVATE/README.md

 ```
 Go to TIMS_FOLLOWER\ROS_WS\, to build follower ROS packages.
 ```
-#Load environment variables for ROS, before that, plz quit viutual enviroment,
+#Load environment variables for ROS, before that, plz quit all Command Prompt and open a new
+x64 Native Tools Command Prompt for VS 2019, also, keep conda deactivate.
 #otherwise, there will be an error when execuate following commands.
+More specifically, conda cant be started
+before the following command, even though deactivating after activating.

 C:\opt\ros\noetic\x64\setup.bat